-4 months: starting from the week of May 31st to the week of September 27th.
+4 months: starting from the first week of November 2021 until mid-January 2022.

 Approximately 1 hour, depending on the quantity and complexity of the questions.
 Expect to stay in the meeting for about 15-20 minutes extra.
 If you cannot stay for the entire session or if you cannot make the live session, you can access the recordings on our website.